janB1701/Scout-Mini/README.md

 * improvement of robot's stability

 ## Use
-Program is currently made for reading and computing acceleration from bag file, topic "/odom".
+There are two programs, acc.py for reading a bag file and acceleration.py that subscribes to topic "/odom".
+Both programs are capable of calculating longitudinal load transfet that is used to determin pitch angle.
 Typically, the odometry (/odom topic) describes the "internal" state of the robot, i.e. the integrated position using wheel encoders.
 It is not very precise measure of robot's movements but it is good for this kinf of operation.
 Later on, program (acceleration.py) can be used to subscribe to node "/odom" so we can get measurements of angles in real time while driving the robot.

 ### To do:
 * roll angle
-* subscriber to /odom topic